 The approval of the Feasibility Study would result in no impact to net County cost.
-Were the City to pursue negotiations, the Fire District would enter into a Reimbursement Agreement with the City which would require the City to pay the Fire District for costs incurred in the evaluation of the City's facilities, equipment, and vehicles in order to establish one-time conversion costs to be borne by the City.
+Were the City to pursue negotiations, the Fire District would enter into a Reimbursement Agreement with the City.
+The Agreement would require the City to pay the Fire District for costs incurred in the evaluation of the City's facilities, equipment, and vehicles for conversion to Fire District requirements.